Huriphoonado/project-playgrounds/README.md

-# A deep learning platform to reach new audiences and promote active engagement in the arts.
+# We are building a creative learning platform to reach new audiences and promote active arts engagement, and we need your help.

 ## How It Works:
 First, our team of educators and technologists build **custom learning modules** around your music/art/culture.
+Think, interactive podcasts.

 [Image showing a musical score -> web app on a screen]